 Effective usability testing puts real users in front of a product so they can complete intended tasks on it, ultimately revealing areas of effectiveness as well as areas of confusion, and uncovering opportunities to enhance the design and improve upon user experience.

 A custom web application development company can help you create a well-planned usability testing scheme that will shed light on factors that matter like workflow metrics, the strength of design, and user satisfaction.

 Here are five of the most widely used usability testing methods that quality assurance professionals and custom web development experts use to increase the effectiveness of software application designs:

-In design prototype testing, the user workflow within a wireframe or a completed portion of a software product is tested before it goes into full development.
+In design prototype testing for web application development platforms, the user workflow within a wireframe or a completed portion of a software product is tested before it goes into full development.
 Also referred to as early-stage testing, it is where a user interface or user experience designer creates a prototype of web design and design workflow for the sole purpose of testing and fixing any and all usability issues before actual development engineering begins.
 This saves a great deal of development time as it eliminates potential problems that could be more difficult to address once development is on-going.

 2. Eye Tracking